 We’ve talked about this before.
-Improving your credit score is the single best way to save money on everything from home loans to car loans to credit card rates.
+Improving your credit score is the single best way to save money on everything from home loans to car loans to even car insurance.
 With a mortgage, a good credit score can easily save you tens of thousands of dollars over the life of the loan.
 The best mortgage rates go to those with a FICO score of 760 or better.

 Improving your score is a matter of paying bills on time and keeping the amount of credit you’re using to a minimum.
 That’s sometimes easier said than done, but over time your score should improve.
 You can check out a list of tips to increase your credit score for more details.

 If you don’t know your FICO score, there are several ways to get it.
 First, you can buy access to your score directly from myFICO.
 It’s not expensive and you get your FICO score from all three credit bureaus.

 If you don’t want to pay for your score, many credit card issuers offer free access as well.
 You’ll find a list of credit cards that offer credit score access here.

 Finally, you can get free access to credit scores through Credit Karma.
 The score is not based on the FICO formula, but it does a good job of replicating the FICO score.
 It also provides great information on ways to improve your score.
 And as I said, it’s free.

 Consider Shorter Loan Terms

 The WSJ article suggested that you can opt for a 25-year mortgage as a way to get a lower rate.
 I actually tried that with my last refi, but the rate wasn’t any lower.
 In fact, the rate was the same even for a 20-year mortgage as compared to the 30-year loan we ultimately chose.